Code-Institute-Submissions/adamsburge-Ancient-Languages-Society/README.md

 # Testing

+## Bugs

+- One unsolved bug is that the mobile hamburger drop-down menu has to be manually closed.
+This, however, is due to the fact that I decided not to use Javascript as this project is focused on HTML and CSS.
+I intentionally tried to find a way to create the mobile menu without using Javascript and this is the one bug.
+This feature could be fixed in the future if I decide to incorporate Javascript.

+## Validator Testing

 - HTML - The HTML was tested with [the W3C HTML validator service](https://validator.w3.org)
     - The HTML did not have any errors, but the service did mention a few warnings.
         - Warning 1: to only use H1 headings as top-level headings.
 Yet, as this is a single page site, the sections act as pages.
 Thus each section has a H1 Heading, but all other heading are H2 and below.